The ‘Why’ of Warming Up and Vocal Care

 All of these styles have specific demands on the voice, and if we aren’t using good technique and building up to these periods of high intensity voice use, we are at risk for hurting our instrument.
 General warm ups will go a long way in preventing injury, and as you find your voice over niche, more targeted warm ups and exercises will help you to further fine-tune your instrument.

-Did you know that Edge studio is one of the only studios that has trained & certified Speech Language Pathologists on our coaching roster?
+Did you know that Edge Studio is one of the only studios that has trained & certified Speech Language Pathologists on our coaching roster?
 We know you’re making a serious investment in your career, and we want it to be a long and healthy one!
-If you’d like to learn more about warm ups, exercises and vocal care, my Vocal Health class is a great starting point.
+If you’d like to learn more about warming up and vocal care, my Vocal Health class is a great starting point.
 In it, I review the basics of how the voice works and review essential techniques, warm ups and exercises that will help prepare your voice for the demands of the voice over industry.
-The Vocal Health class is coming up on Sunday Oct 25th from 7-9pm!
+The Vocal Health class happens every month at least once a month, so keep an eye on the Class Schedule for the next available date!

 I also offer one hour private consultations for working voice over professionals and for any student who is encountering vocal difficulties (fatigue, mouth noises, breathing issues, pitch breaks) or wishes to expand their voice use in some capacity (stamina, range, quality, etc).
 These in-depth sessions help me to identify potential sources of difficulties and guide you to the appropriate exercises, habits and resources to address them.